Business coaching · Fire Path

 Decisions open for years are almost always structural rather than informational.
 The reason the decision has not closed is the same reason it cannot close in its current frame.
 The work is reframing until the decision becomes closable.

-Apply for private advisory
+Apply for business coaching

 The decision has been open long enough.
 Name the real question.
 Close it.